 All CIF bids receive feedback via the bid portal, so this is the first place to start.
-The threshold score for having a bid approved is over 76%, with the most significant percentage of the score being available for the justification for project need.
+The threshold score for having a bid approved is high and the most significant percentage of the score available is for the ‘justification for project need’.
 We have worked with a number of academy schools and sixth form colleges who have been unsuccessful in previous rounds, but that we have been able to re-apply and achieve a successful outcome.
 Our specialist team have several years of experience in this area and know the best way in which to present projects in the application process, including providing detailed specialist reports and a sufficient level of evidence.

 Depending on the nature of the project, there may be other funding pots that can be applied for.
 The criteria for each type of funding tends to be narrow but our team have experience in advising and preparing applications on behalf of schools across a variety of funding sources, so can help schools identify projects that may be suitable.

 Academy schools and sixth form colleges only have a narrow window in which to appeal the decision made by the DfE.
-This is now closed for 2020/21.
 However, for information, schools should know for future rounds that in a small number of cases, appealing is possible.
 It should be noted that the number of projects that win funding through appeal is very low and the DfE will only reverse their decision where applicants can demonstrate that a material error has been made in the assessment of their application.